By Jacqueline Forchetti, BCBA

 3 Start Small - If it is your child’s first time to the grocery store or especially if they are very young it is better to make the trip as short as possible.
 Make a list of no more than 5 things, get in, follow the list, get out!
 Think, short sweet and successful

 4 Practice expected behavior.
 Use pretend play to practice at home prior to your trip.
-This can be done through pretend play and role play at home.
-Setting up a mock store and practicing shopping can be a fun way to prepare for your outing.
+This can be done by setting up a mock store and practicing shopping.
+It's a fun way to prepare for your outing.

 Shop some of our favorite items to practice at home: